pablasso/JPGeodesy/README.md

 ### Install

-You can just drag the files, but you get extra points for being awesome and using [CocoaPods](http://cocoapods.org/).
+You can just drag the source files, but you get extra points for being awesome and using [CocoaPods](http://cocoapods.org/).

 ### License